Peterborough

 • Bell 2 Bridge Street Deeping St James PE6 8HA Telephone(01778) 570337

 Large L-shaped bar with open fire and TV.
 Cribbage and darts played.
 Large covered courtyard and a large car park at rear.
 Situated by the River Welland.
 Reopened under new management in 2017.
-Now has two real ales with plans for a third.
+Now offers two real ales.
 Hand-pulled cider available.
 Live music some weekends, inside or outside, weather dependent.
 Children welcome till 8pm.

 • Thirsty Giraffe 65 Manor Way Deeping St James PE6 8PX Telephone07756 066503